JoshuaSavunth/Microcontroller-Robot-Path-Planning/README.md

 - CodeWarrior IDE for HCS12
 - MC9S12DP256 development board / EEBot
 - Robot hardware (motors, optical sensors, LCD, and bumper switches)
-- The `guidance.asm` source file
+- The `main.asm` source file

 The assembly program can be assembled and loaded onto the HCS12 using CodeWarrior.
-Once programmed, the robot can be started using the bumper switch and will autonomously follow the guide line while responding to sensor input.
+Once programmed, the robot can be started using the bumper switch and will autonomously follow a guide line while responding to sensor input.

 ---